African Violets

-African violets grow naturally is eastern tropical Africa (Tanzania and Kenya).
 When African violets are grown outside of their "natural" environment, they need to be treated differently, but with adjustments made to compensate the changed conditions (eg. lower humidity, less natural light, colder temperatures), they are grown successfully in almost every part of the world.

-Designed for the African Violet enthusiast this indepth unique course will teach you about:
+Designed for the African Violet enthusiast this in depth unique course will teach you about:

-- propagation of african violets
+- propagation of African violets

-- commerical aspects of growing african violets
+- commercial aspects of growing African violets

 - You learn how African Violets are classified, and cover the exciting range of varieties available.